qbarnes/gmail2maildir/INSTALL.md

 ```

 Running the tool should open a browser window asking you to "Choose
 an account".
-Select your @oath.com account and on the next page
+Select your account and on the next page click on the
-click on the "ALLOW" botton.
+"ALLOW" button.

 Back on the shell running `gmail2maildir`, you should see the message
 "Authentication successful." and the tool exits.
 You should now have